The Exorcist III: Plot

-In Georgetown, fifteen years after Regan MacNeil's exorcism in 1975, (Note: Though The Exorcist was set in Autumn of 1973, the year of the film's release, the year that Karras died is listed as 1975 on his headstone in The Exorcist III, placing the events of the original film in 1975.
-This was a result of executive meddling, and consequently connects the erstwhile standalone production to the 1973 film.)
+In Georgetown, fifteen years after Regan MacNeil's exorcism in 1973, (Note: As depicted in The Exorcist (1973).
+Though the events of the original film were original set in Autumn of 1973, the year of the film's release, the year that Karras died is listed as 1975 on his headstone in The Exorcist III, placing the events of the original film in 1975.
+This was a result of executive meddling, and consequently connects the originally standalone production to the 1973 film.)
 Father Joseph Dyer and Lieutenant William F. Kinderman reminisce about Father Damien Karras.
 The following night, an incident at a church occurs indicating the presence of something supernatural, which causes the Christ figure on a crucifix to open its eyes.
 A man walking on the street speaks about a dream of "falling down a long flight of steps", suggesting that someone is committing murders linked to Karras' death.

 The next morning, Kinderman is called to the scene of a murder.
-Thomas Kintry, a Black youth, has had his head replaced with the head from a statue of Jesus.
+Thomas Kintry, a black youth, has had his head replaced with the head from a statue of Jesus.
 Afterwards, a priest, Father Kanavan, is murdered in the confessional one night, and is also decapitated.
 The fingerprints at the crime scenes do not match, indicating different people committed each murder.
 Dyer falls ill and ends up in hospital which houses a psychiatric ward for the elderly.
 He is also murdered and decapitated with all of his blood neatly placed in small bottles.
 After questioning patients in the mental ward, assisted by Sergeant Mel Atkins, Kinderman notices that the murders fit the modus operandi of James Venamun, "The Gemini Killer", a serial killer who was executed fifteen years earlier.

+Kinderman questions another patient at the hospital, elderly Mrs. Clelia, who knows nothing of Dyer's murder.
+He then visits the head of a psychiatric ward, Dr. Temple, who relates the history of one of his patients.
+The patient was found wandering aimlessly fifteen years previously with amnesia.
+He was locked up, catatonic until six weeks ago when he became lucid and violent, claiming to be the Gemini Killer.
+The patient is Kinderman's old friend Damien Karras, who is in fact possessed by Venamun.
+The Gemini Killer expresses ignorance of Karras, but boasts of murdering Father Dyer and the other victims years ago.
+After his appearance changes to that of the Gemini Killer, he threatens to punish Kinderman if the paper doesn't report the Gemini Killer is still killing.